stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/02_Controllers/05_RequestFilters.md

-title: Request Filters
+title: Request filters
 summary: Create objects for modifying request and response objects across controllers.

-# Request Filters
+# Request filters

 [api:RequestFilter] is an interface that provides two key methods. `preRequest` and `postRequest`.
 These methods are executed before and after a request occurs to give developers a hook to modify any global state, add request tracking or